BrianLeek/Basic-Python-Calculator/README.md

 # Project Infomation:
-Project Name: Basic Calculator
+Project Name: Basic Calculator<br />
 Project Description: Basic calculator created in Python.
-This calculator can add, subtract, multiply, and divide well also getting the remainder of a division problem.
+This calculator can add, subtract, multiply, and divide well also getting the remainder of a division problem.<br />
-Project By: Brian Leek
+Project By: Brian Leek<br />
 Notes: This project works best with Python3.

 # How To Use?: